10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 2. **Number of Columns in the Circuits, Including Witness and Fix columns:**

-    Chiquito offers the flexibility to customize the witness column width. we set 202 custom columns in the folded version including 4 columns(In order to get the same column number as Taiko's version) .
+    Chiquito offers the flexibility to customize the witness column width.
+We set 202 custom columns in the folded version including 4 columns(In order to get the same column number as Taiko's version) .
 There are 21 fixed columns, with 15 of them utilized for 5 lookup tables.

 3. **Number and Size of Lookup Tables:**